fabricjs/fabricjs.github.io/src/tsdocs/classes/Canvas.md

 **calcViewportBoundaries**(): [`TCornerPoint`](/apidocs/modules.md#tcornerpoint)

-Calculate the position of the 4 corner of canvas with current viewportTransform. helps to determinate when an object is in the current rendering viewport using object absolute coordinates ( aCoords )
+Calculate the position of the 4 corner of canvas with current viewportTransform. helps to determinate when an object is in the current rendering viewport

 #### Returns

 [`TCornerPoint`](/apidocs/modules.md#tcornerpoint)

-points.tl

-**`Chainable`**

 #### Inherited from